zuozhenggh/learning-library/sample-livelabs-templates/create-labs/labs/livelabs-faq/livelabs-faq.md

 ## Introduction

 For questions related to LiveLabs please review this FAQ.
-If you don't see an answer listed here, please visit the LiveLabs slack channel - #livelabs-authors-help or email your respective admins, you can view the email in [LWMS](https://apex.oraclecorp.com/pls/apex/f?p=24885:51) under the support link section of your workshop.
+If you don't see an answer listed here, please visit the LiveLabs slack channel - #workshop-authors-help or email your respective admins, you can view the email in [WMS](https://apex.oraclecorp.com/pls/apex/f?p=24885:51) under the support link section of your workshop.
 For example, database - [livelabs-help-db_us@oracle.com](livelabs-help-db_us@oracle.com).

 ## **General FAQ**